 Samantha Kickbush, Instructor

 Ms. Kickbush is native to Bishop, Georgia and a graduate of Oconee County High School.
 She graduated with her Bachelors of Science in Agricultural Education in 2012 from the University of Georgia.
-She plans to earn her Masters of Education in Agriscience in December 2016.
+She earned her Masters of Education in Agriscience in December 2016.
 Ms. Kickbush serves as one of the FFA advisors for Apalachee High School.
 She enjoys teaching the Horticulture pathway and seeing students grow through their involvement in FFA.

 Audio & Video Technology

 Raymond Parsons, Instructor

 Michelle Beck, Instructor

 678-219-3337 - Program Web Site

 Mrs. Beck graduated from Georgia Piedmont College with an AAS in Automotive Technology and received her BAS in Administrative Management with a concentration on leadership, from Clayton State University.
 She has a MBA in Supply Chain Management also from Clayton State University.
 She has attended several General Motors and Chrysler training programs throughout her career including Hybrid, Chevy Volt, NAPA, and AC Delco training.
 While at Piedmont, she was a SkillsUSA award winner, twice, a GOAL Finalist, certificates of achievement in all eight areas of automotive, Who's Who among students in Technical Colleges.
 She has worked as an Automotive Technician and service Manager for Chrysler, NAPA in Alpharetta, and an operations/inventory manager for a dealership.
 She is the advisor for two clubs; Motor Masters (community based - motor club) and Hot Rodders of Tomorrow (competition engine building team).
 Ms. Beck also serves as Advisor for SKILLS USA.